 Canadian-born actor Marc Singer has been acting in films and on television since the early 1970s and is best known as the star of The Beastmaster (1982; with Tanya Roberts).
 Singer is still finding new roles today and is currently working on the thriller The Last Letter, to be released in 2013.
 His sister is actress Lori Singer of Footloose (1984) fame.

 Robert Stack began his film career in the late 1930s, but World War II interrrupted his progress.
 Once the war was over, Stack came back to Hollywood, only to find that he had to completely rebuild his career.
 After acting in a number of B movies in the 1950s, Stack was cast in the role of Elliot Ness in TV's The Untouchables; the TV show transformed his career.
 His career thrived through 2001, when a health crisis forced Stack to stop working.
 Robert Stack passed away in May 2003 at the age of 84.

 Handsome James Stacy got his start as a regular on The Adventures of Ozzie and Harriet.
 After six years in the role, he left the program to do several feature films, including Winter A-Go-Go and A Swingin' Summer (both 1965).
 He went back to TV in the late 1960s in his own series, Lancer, for two seasons.
 Unfortunately, in 1973 Stacy was riding a motorcycle when he was hit by a drunk driver.
 His passenger was killed, and Stacy lost an arm and leg in the accident.
-He acted sporadically afterward, and today he is retired.
-Married twice, both of James Stacy's ex-wives are actresses: Connie Stevens (1962-1966) and Kim Darby (1968-1969).
+He acted sporadically afterward.
+Married twice, both of James Stacy's ex-wives were actresses: Connie Stevens (1962-1966) and Kim Darby (1968-1969).

 Mark Stevens (1916-1994)